The annual allowance charge and Scheme Pays requests

 If certain conditions are met, the pension scheme must fulfil requests to pay the charge from the pension and it will become jointly and severally liable with the client for some or all of the tax charge.
 However, this option is only available in limited circumstances:

-- The client has exceeded the standard annual allowance of £40,000 (for this purpose the tapered annual allowance and money purchase annual allowance are ignored).
+- The client has exceeded the standard annual allowance of £40,000 in the pension scheme the charge is to be paid from (for this purpose the tapered annual allowance and money purchase annual allowance are ignored).

 It doesn’t apply when: